benhj/arrow/README.md

 "four" -> $B;

 ```
 If you've ever used POP-11 you should notice the similarity, especially with regards to the `->` (arrow) operator.
-One core difference -- besides being no way near as powerful, and indeed a fair few other differences in syntax -- is that Arrow instead uses braces to define scoping.
+One core difference -- besides being no way near as powerful, and indeed having a fair few other differences in syntax -- is that Arrow instead uses braces to define scoping.
+In addition, Arrow works by doing a depth first traversal of an AST.
+Future work might bring the strengths of stack-based bytecode interpretation.
+But as the saying goes, one step at a time.

 ## How does it work ('in a nutshell')?